earthrise-media/mining-detector/README.md

 The model `44px_v2.8_2021-11-11.h5` is currently the top performer overall.
 However, different models have different strengths/weaknesses.
 There are also versions of model v2.6 that operate on RGB and RGB+IR data.
 These may be of interest when evaluating whether multispectral data from Sentinel is required.

 ## Docs
 This directory does not store docs.
-Instead, it hosts .html files for repos github repos site.
+Instead, it hosts .html files that are displayed on the repo's github pages site at [https://earthrise-media.github.io/mining-detector/{file_name}.html](https://earthrise-media.github.io/mining-detector/amazon-v2.4.html).